 Bought an interesting book – Maputo Architecture and Tourist Guide by Philipp Schauer.
 Schauer is the German Ambassador to Mozambique.
 His book has maps and descriptions of interesting city walking tours.
 It “focuses on Maputo’s architecture” but tells great “stories of its local inhabitants and gives ideas and in-depth history of the city”.
 Maputo has unusual but fascinating art and architecture, and every day I learn new terms like Tropical Modernism – huh….

 Tomorrow, I’m taking an all-day guided tour of major points of interest.
 The hotel concierge helped arrange it and found a reasonably priced guide.
-Haven’t taken many photos yet, because walking around with a camera in hand is a bit dangerous – as I was reminded by a group of 5 or 6 young guys hanging out on the street!
+Haven’t taken many photos yet.
+Walking around with a camera in hand is a bit dangerous – as I was reminded by a group of 5 or 6 menacing young guys hanging out on the street!
 Looking into nature reserves to see if I can find an affordable one for later in the month.

 Can’t believe it’s already February!
 More when possible….